Advanced workspace overrides

 To display the available override settings, expand Advanced Workspace Overrides.

-For other settings, to enable the override and set an initial override value:
+For other settings, to enable the override and set the override value:

 Toggle the setting to the on position.